-The Sub-fund intends to make sustainable investments, measured as positive scores via Robeco's SDG Framework.
+Social, sustainability or sustainability-linked bonds may invest (part of) their use of proceeds in economic activities that contribute to a social objective.
+In addition, the Sub-fund intends to make sustainable investments, measured as positive scores via Robeco's SDG Framework.
 Among those could be investments with social objectives.
 The social objectives of the Sub-fund are attained by investing in companies that score positively on SDG 1 (No poverty), SDG 2 (Zero hunger), SDG 3 (Good health and well-being), SDG 4 (Quality education), SDG 5 (Gender equality), SDG 6 (Clear water and sanitation), SDG 7 (Affordable and clean energy), SDG 8 (Decent work and economic growth), SDG 9 (Industry, innovation and infrastructure), SDG 10 (Reduced inequalities), SDG 11 (Sustainable cities and communities), SDG 16 (Peace, justice and strong institutions) and SDG 17 (Partnerships for the goals), in Robeco's SDG Framework.

-While the sum of socially sustainable investments with an environmental objective always adds up to the Sub-fund's minimum proportion of sustainable investments, we do not commit to a minimum share of socially sustainable investment objective.
-Therefore, the minimum share of socially sustainable investment objective.
-Therefore, the minimum share of socially sustainable investment objective.
+While the sum of socially sustainable investments and sustainable investments with an environmental objective always adds up to the Sub-fund's minimum proportion of sustainable investments, we do not commit to a minimum share of socially sustainable investments because the Sub-fund's investment strategy does not have a specific socially sustainable investment objective.
+Therefore, the minimum share of socially sustainable investments is 0%.